Frequently Asked Questions

 How much information do you share with employers?

-Teams are the heart of Health Together and a great way to help each other in a smaller setting.
-We humans benefit from teams in numerous ways.
-Patients, for example, often feel better when they have a team of doctors focused on their care.
-Using modern teaming technology, Health Together allows its members to form teams to help them solve challenges or deal with a health issue.
-Teams allow Health Together members to bring together a dedicated group of people (they can invite up to 3 people in addition to themselves) who can volunteer to guide and support them as they work through a health challenge.
-For the volunteer Healthangels (see "What is a Healthangel?" below), it's a unique way to contribute their knowledge and wisdom to guide someone else.
+Private Rooms are the heart of Health Together and a great way to help each other in a smaller setting.
+Health Together allows its members to form Private Rooms to help them solve challenges or deal with a health issue.
+Rooms allow Health Together members to bring together a dedicated group of people (they can invite up to 3 people in addition to themselves) who can volunteer to guide and support them as they work through a health challenge.
+For the Healthangels (see "What is a Healthangel?" below), it's a unique way to contribute their knowledge and wisdom to guide someone else.
 For the members, it’s a way to learn from people “who’ve been through it.”

-A Healthangel is a person who has volunteered their time and knowledge to help others solve health problems.
-Like any member, they can respond to members' questions and post information themselves.
-In addition, Healthangels can join a Team to work more closely with a member who is looking for Team-based support.
-Healthangels have a chance to use their knowledge to help on one or several Teams.
-Some Healthangels only have a little time to give, while others might spend a lot of their time helping community members through their illnesses and conditions or other health challenges.
-Healthangels might or might not be medical professionals, and this site does not validate or verify its users' claims of knowledge or expertise.
+A Healthangel is anyone who has a little knowledge and wants to support others in solving their health problems.
+Like any member, they can respond to questions and post information themselves.
+But Healthangels have basically raised their hand to say "I'm here to help."
+Find one you like and invite her or him to a Private Room to work more closely with you.
+Some Healthangels only have a little time to give, while others might spend a lot of their time helping community members.
+Healthangels might or might not be medical professionals, and this site does not validate or verify its users' knowledge or expertise.
 Consult members and Healthangels at your own risk.

 How can I thank someone who helped me?